opencog/sensory/Architecture.md

 `+` or `-` but can also be other things with different kinds of mating rules.
 The `+`/`-` rules are enough to implement classical lambda calculus and beta reduction, so such a language is "Turing complete".
-Although lambda calculus is great for conventional sofware programming (e.g. the Lisp, Scheme programming languages), it is not appropriate for network descriptions.
+Although lambda calculus is great for conventional software programming (e.g. the Lisp, Scheme programming languages), it is not appropriate for network descriptions.